lx324310/mkg-minsoc/README.md

 3、preload_ram(used to download codes to ram)

-2、uart-decode,uart-send and gpio-monitor(used to sim uart model and gpio model)
+4、uart-decode,uart-send and gpio-monitor(used to sim uart model and gpio model)

 ###mkg-minsoc1

 ![image](https://github.com/lx324310/mkg-minsoc/blob/master/doc/mkg-minsoc1.png)

+Mkg-minsoc1 top design compared with mkg-minsoc0:

+1、a more complex wishbone arbiter(dbgbus and dbus arbiter by roll poll, through the 8 bit high address data to decide which periperat to visit)

 ###mkg-minsoc2